 For Asset Managers, The Profit Is In The Relationship

-With the massive influx of new entrants and products over the last decade, the offerings of asset management firms have largely become commoditized, making it more difficult to differentiate themselves.
+With the massive influx of new entrants and products over the last decade, asset management firms’ offerings have largely become commoditized.
+As a result, it is exponentially more difficult to differentiate themselves.
 To make matters worse, many firms are still vested in building transactional, product-based relationships with advisors.
-As long as sales and marketing teams continue to focus on product features and performance, they will veer further away from what advisors deem important in a relationship.
-The resulting communication gap can be too much to overcome for firms vying for the attention of advisors who have become much more discerning in their choice of partners.
+As long as sales and marketing teams continue to focus on product features and performance, they will veer further away from what advisors deem important in a client relationship.
+The resulting communication gap can be too much to overcome for firms vying for the attention of advisors who are more discerning in their choice of partners.

-Conversely, firms that focus their efforts on understanding the needs and preferences of advisors are effective at retrofitting their marketing and distribution processes to gain access to decision makers and maximize the impact of their interactions with advisors.
-Their goal is to create more individualized experiences by gaining the insight that enables them to provide the right information and the right offer at the right time through the right channel.
+Conversely, firms that focus on understanding the needs of advisors are effective at retrofitting their marketing and distribution processes.
+By focusing on the marketing process, firms gain access to decision-makers and maximize the impact of their interactions with advisors.
+Their goal is to create more individualized experiences by gaining insight that enables them to provide the right information and the right offer at the right time through the right channel.
 Suddenly, one-sided communications turn into a dialogue with advisors that ensures ongoing access and the creation of additional value.

 What Financial Advisors Want

-Advisors are facing many of the same challenges as asset managers – fee pressures, the growth of robo-advisors and passive investing, increasing regulations, thinning profit margins.
-For many advisors, their business models have come into question, with many having to adjust for new fiduciary standards and compensation models.
+Advisors are facing many of the same challenges as asset managers.
+These include fee pressures, the growth of robo-advisors and passive investing, increasing regulations, and thinning profit margins.
+For many advisors, their business models have come into question.
+Several advisors must adjust for new fiduciary standards and compensation models.
 They too need to clearly differentiate themselves by adding value, with many trying to make the shift to solution-oriented or goals-based investing.